tr?id=&ev=PageView&noscript=

 Direct benefits for Nevada

-The Inflation Reduction Act, passed in 2022 despite fierce opposition from Congressional Republicans, has helped Nevadans by:
+While Harris’ plans would expand the benefits of the Inflation Reduction Act, the law — which passed in 2022 despite fierce opposition from Congressional Republicans — has already helped Nevadans by:

 • Capping insulin at $35 per month for some 22,000 Nevada Medicare enrollees who rely on that medication;